-However, during the Coronavirus emergency, Shabbat Morning Services are being conducted on Zoom.
+During the Coronavirus emergency, this service is being conducted on Zoom.
 To get a Zoom invitation to this service, please email email@example.com.

 Please check the calendar on this website or at BKB’s Facebook page for the upcoming schedule for this service.